- Branded customer-facing support site

 - In Guide, click the Settings () icon in the sidebar, then select Help Center settings.

-- In the Activate Help Center box at the top, select the Activate.
+- In the Activate Help Center box at the top, click Activate.

 - Click Activate again to confirm that you want to activate your Help Center.